gis-rpd/pipelines/SG10K/README.rst

 -----------

-This workflow aligns SG10K samples and pre-processes them (including base quality recalibratio and contamination check) for later analysis with gotcloud .
+This workflow aligns SG10K samples and pre-processes them (including base quality recalibration and contamination check) for later analysis with gotcloud.

 How to